 Even those individuals who were not rigidly adhering to the diet still reaped some of the benefits of reduced* risk for cognitive decline, about 30% reduced* risk compared to the 50% listed above.

 How Does the Mind Diet Slow Cognitive Decline?

 The most common answer to how the MIND diet improves* brain health is related to the high percentage of healthy fats consumed.
 The natural sources of anti-inflammatory fats nourish the brain and its ability to function at its best.

-Our brain is comprised of primarily fatty tissue and when a person is on a diet that is low in fat it can hinder the brain’s ability to function at optimal level.
-Some integrative health practitioners contribute the low fat craze of the late 80’s and 90’s to the rise in Alzheimer’s cases and other dementia type diseases.
+Our brain is comprised of primarily fatty tissue and when a person is on a diet that is low in fat it can hinder the brain’s ability to function at an optimal level.
+Some integrative health practitioners contribute to the low fat craze of the late 80’s and 90’s to the rise in Alzheimer’s cases and other dementia-type diseases.